noahdev0/noahdev0/README.md

 # Hi there, I'm Noah 👋

-I'm a full-stack web developer with experience in React, Next.js, Express, Django, and Python.
+I'm a full-stack web developer with experience in React, Next.js, Express, Python.
 I specialize in creating responsive and scalable web applications that meet the needs of clients and users.

 ## Skills